2009–10 North American winter: First blizzard (February 5–6)

+Second blizzard (February 9–10)

-Less than two days after this storm had left the East Coast, another significant snowstorm pummeled nearly the same areas, throwing off many people and delaying cleanup efforts from the first storm.
+Less than two days after the previous storm had left the East Coast, another significant snowstorm pummeled nearly the same areas, throwing off many people and delaying cleanup efforts from the first storm.
 This storm began as a classic "Alberta clipper", starting out in Canada and then moving southeast, and finally curving northeast while rapidly intensifying off the New Jersey coast, forming an eye, something that a blizzard in 2005 had done (ironically 10 years later, another severe blizzard did the same).
 The National Weather Service, in an interview with The Baltimore Sun's weather reporter Frank Roylance, likened this storm to a Category 1 hurricane.
 Forecasters told Roylance that "Winds topped 58 mph over part of the Chesapeake Bay, and 40 mph gusts were common across the region as the storm's center deepened and drifted slowly along the mid-Atlantic coast".
 Total snow accumulations from this system were generally about 15–30 mi further north then the previous blizzard snow totals had been, with accumulations peaking around 28 in (one area in Maryland in the higher elevations, picked up nearly 62 in).

-In total, the back-to-back snowstorms produced record snowfall amounts in some areas and even pushed areas towards their snowiest season on record.
-They were also mentioned in the media, with the first blizzard receiving unofficial names like "Snowmageddon", "Snowpocalypse" and such, with the latter receiving an unofficial name of "Snoverkill".
+On February 11, BWI and Dulles airports set new daily snow depth records of 34 in and 26 in, respectively.
+There were few places for city workers to put the plowed snow, since there are restrictions on dumping snow into bodies of water within most jurisdictions.
+Baltimore used empty parking lots, city parks, and the Pimlico Race Course.
+It dumped the snow in the Inner Harbor after securing permission to do so from the Maryland Department of the Environment.
+The National Weather Service issued blizzard warnings from Washington, D.C., to Long Island, including New York City, as well as the entire Philadelphia metro area and the entire states of Maryland, Delaware, and New Jersey.
+Winter storm warnings for heavy snowfall were posted from Illinois to Massachusetts, and the federal government was closed for the third day in a row (and was closed again the next day, February 11).
+Many schools were closed, from those in the Washington, D.C., area, through Philadelphia, and into New York City (only the third snow day for New York City Public Schools since 2003).